jmrundle/personal_website/README.md

         python3 setup_spotify.py
         ```
    - this will open a browser, and prompt you for permission for the application to access the required scopes

+---
+### Adding Blog Posts
+1. Write blog post content to Markdown files in the [posts](instance/posts) directory
+2. Include metadata about each post in the file's frontmatter, which looks like the following:
+    ```markdown
+    ---
+    title: Blog Post
+    description: An amazing story
+    image: /resources/image.png
+    tags:
+      - huge
+      - important
+    ---

+    ## Post Content
+    ```